Quality of life indicators - measuring quality of life

 Source data for tables and graphs

 The collection of microdata on well-being is a key objective.
-Following Eurostat’s proposal to collect microdata on well-being within the 2013 module of SILC, data for subjective indicators will start to be collected as European statistics on a regular basis.
-In the long term, while data for several of the required indicators are readily available from other sources (e.g. LFS for the Productive or Main Activity dimension), EU-SILC should be further developed to serve as the core EU instrument connecting the different dimensions of quality of life on an individual level and reflecting their dynamic interdependencies.
-In order to make the system of indicators less complex and to allow for analysis covering the 8+1 dimensions of quality of life, a very limited number of headline indicators will be selected for each dimension, while synthetic indicators will be developed for highly correlated variables.
+Following Eurostat’s proposal to collect microdata on well-being within the 2013 module of SILC, data for subjective indicators will start to be collected as European statistics on a regular basis in the relatively near future (starting probably after 2022).
+In the long term, while data for several of the required indicators are readily available from other sources (e.g. LFS for the Productive or Main Activity dimension), EU-SILC should be further developed to serve as the core EU instrument connecting the different dimensions of quality of life at an individual level and reflecting their dynamic interdependencies.
+In order to make the system of indicators less complex and to allow for analysis covering the 8+1 dimensions of quality of life, a very limited number of headline indicators has been selected for each dimension, while synthetic indicators could be developed for highly correlated variables.
 A scoreboard of uncorrelated primary indicators should complete the picture.

 - Stiglitz, Sen, Fitoussi, et al. (2009) Report by the Commission on the Measurement of Economic Performance and Social Progress, p.24